RefractionDAO/codeofconduct/codeofconduct.md

 ### **Scope of the Code**

-**This Code of Conduct applies to all members, contributors, and volunteers in all spaces managed by Refraction DAO.**
+**This Code of Conduct applies to all members, contributors, and volunteers in all spaces managed by RefractionDAO.**

 This includes, but is not limited to, Refraction’s Discord server, email, Telegram IRL events, Metaverse spaces, and software or platforms used for Refraction projects.